 Dec.
 Division is shipped to Europe.
 Boat has a library; there reads Edgar Allan Poe and philosophers such as Søren Kierkegaard and John Locke.

 Dec.
-14 In London, sees Paul Cézanne and Henri de Toulouse-Lautrec exhibitions.
+21 In London, sees Paul Cézanne and Henri de Toulouse-Lautrec works in an exhibition.
 Buys a book on Chinese painting and sends it home in a duffle along with a collection of African masks.

 Continues to draw in conté crayon, black ink and ink wash on paper.
 Subjects include trees in London parks.